Latitude Finance Review

 You’ll need to be in some form of employment, but if you’re full-time employed there’s no minimum length of employment before you can apply (provided you’ve stayed in the same industry).
 If you’re a casual or contractor, you’ll need to have been in your role for at least 12 months (and 24 months for self-employed applicants).

-Driva tip: Latitude Financial can come in handy for customers looking for a secured, fixed-rate product on an older vehicle.
-With Driva, you can play around with vehicle age at the time you’ve received your quote to see what your best loan matches are
+Driva tip: Latitude Finance can be useful for customers looking for a secured or unsecured, fixed or variable product on a new or older vehicle.
+With Driva, you can play around with vehicle age at the time you’ve received your quote to see what your best loan matches are.

 $5,000+ (max loan amount depends on your financial situation)